raveljs/ravel/README.md

     };
   }

-  getAll(ctx) {   // ctx is a koa context. this is the last middleware which will run in the chain
+  // no need to use @mapping here.
+Routes methods are automatically mapped using their names. getAll(ctx) { // just like in Routes, ctx is a koa context.
      return this.cities.getAllCities()
      .then((list) => {
        ctx.body = list;